Best for Dual-User System

 Optional Features and Devices

-The Activity Assurance feature provides a way for LifeFone users to quickly let the emergency monitoring center know that going about their day as normal.
-Every day at a scheduled time, the base station will beep.
+The Activity Assurance feature makes it easy for LifeFone users to quickly let the emergency monitoring center know that going about their day as normal.
+If a user chooses this feature as part of their plan, every day at a scheduled time, their base station will beep.
 Users can press a button to stop the alert and signal to the monitoring center that everything is okay.
-This feature can provide peace of mind for caregivers who may worry about their loved one falling ill or having an emergency and want extra assurance of their safety.
-Activity Assurance costs $6 a month and is only available with in-home systems.
+Activity Assurance can provide peace of mind for caregivers who may worry about their loved one falling ill or having an emergency and want extra assurance of their safety.
+This feature costs $6 a month and is only available with in-home systems.

 Daily Check-In Call